Morpho-evolution with learning using a controller archive as an inheritance mechanism: Results

-To analyse the dynamics associated with using the controller archive, three metrics are monitored: the average and best task-performance value of the controllers (first row of figure~\ref{fig:camet}); the average and best compatibility score of the controllers used to bootstrap the learning process (second row of figure~\ref{fig:camet}); and the number of controllers (third row of figure~\ref{fig:camet}).
+To analyse the dynamics associated with using the controller archive, two metrics related to the controllers stored in the archive are monitored: their average and best task-performance value (first row of figure~\ref{fig:camet}) and their number (second row of figure~\ref{fig:camet}).
 The number of controllers in the archive corresponds to the number of `types' of body-plan generated by the MEA (according to the 3-dimensional descriptor used).

-The compatibility score ($C$) is computed as shown in equation \ref{eq:compa} and has a maximum value of 1.
-It is calculated as the absolute difference between the task-performance of the controller stored in the archive ($f_c$) and the initial task-performance obtained by the learning process ($f_l$), which is subtracted from 1 in order represent this in the form of maximisation.

-This measure is different from the learning delta which measures the progress made due to the learning process.
-Instead, the compatibility score measures the difference between the task-performance of an inherited controllers and the initial task-performance of the current learning process.

-The average and best task-performance values of the controllers stored in the archive shown in figure~\ref{fig:camet} follow the expected dynamic.
-It increases quickly to reach a plateau.
-The average task-performance value reached is as expected an average of the worst possible task-performance value and the best task-performance value reachable.
-Of course, the worst possible task-performance value is different for each environment.
+The average and best task-performance of the controllers stored in the archive follow the same dynamics as the best fitness of the population of body-plans (see figure~\ref{fig:fitness}).
+The \textit{average} task-performance value remains low as the controller archive retains controllers in cells that correspond to robots that have unsuitable body-plans for the tasks (e.g. no wheels).

+The accumulation of controllers is shown in the second row of figure~\ref{fig:camet}.
 The controller archive accumulates controllers through the generations: some controllers are replaced over time by higher performing versions, while others may never be updated if the type of body-plan they belong to is not selected.

-The accumulation of controllers is shown in the third row of figure~\ref{fig:camet}.
-The number keep increasing and never reach a plateau but seems to slow down.
-This means that the MEA is capable of continuing to produce body-plans with new combinations of sensors and actuators.
-This is not surprising as the number of different possible combination of sensors, joints and wheels using MCME is 1024.

-As previously mentioned, a controller stored in the archive will not always be compatible (as defined by equation \ref{eq:compa}) with a new body-plan, i.e. it might produce worse task-performance in the new body than in the original body.
-As shown in the second row of figure~\ref{fig:camet}, the controllers stored in the archive maintain an average compatibility of above 50 percent on the three environments.
-This explains the benefit of using the controller archive as an inheritance mechanism.
-It should be noted that controllers with a compatibility close to 100 percent are most likely to be ones with a low task-performance value.
-Indeed, it is easy to maintain a low performing behaviour.

-Overall, the controllers stored in the archive provide around half the time a good start for the learning algorithm.
-In the worst case, starting from an archived controller will be as good as starting from scratch because NIP-ES always sample around the starting point and use novelty search to explore.
+The rate of increase however slows over time.